Small Operators: There are two types of small gas systems:

-User fees: The Public Utilities Commission is a user-funded agency.
-The Commission collects fees based on the number of customers served by the master metered MHP or propane system.
+User fees: The Commission is a user-funded agency and it collects fees based on the number of customers served by the master metered MHP or propane system.
 These fees are included in the master meter bill for natural gas customers and may be passed through to the submetered customers.
-The USRB bills propane master tank systems annually at the time it mails the annual report
+The GSRB bills propane master tank systems annually at the time it mails the annual report

 Annual Reports: Small operators are required to submit annual reports to the Commission giving a description of their system, the number of customers and the dates of most recent leak surveys and cathodic protection surveys.
 The due dates of the Annual reports are staggered to coincide with the time when license renewal is due.

-How to prepare Operations and Maintenance (O&M) plan: Section 192.605 requires each operator to prepare a manual of written procedures for conducting operations, maintenance, and emergency activities (O&M Plan).
-USRB has prepared a sample Guidance Manual to help small operators prepare their own Operations and Maintenance Plan.
-This guide provides information on what is required to be included in your plan.
-Many outside vendors also can help you prepare the O&M plan.
+How to prepare Operations and Maintenance (O&M) plan: Title 49 CFR 192, Section 192.605 requires each operator to prepare a manual of written procedures for conducting operations, maintenance, and emergency activities.
+GSRB has prepared a sample Guidance Manual to help small operators prepare their own Operation, Maintenance and Emergency (OM&E) Plan, Operator Qualification (OQ) Program, and Distribution Integrity Management Program (DIMP).
+This guide provides information on what is required to be included in your plans.
+Many outside vendors also can help you prepare the OM&E Plan, OQ Program, and DIMP.